 If you’re visiting San Diego, chances are you’re going to want to go to the beach.
-Why not take things to the next level and stay right by one of San Diego's best beaches?
+Why not take your trip to the next level and stay right by one of San Diego's best beaches?
 San Diego has a plethora of hotels that are located next to the sand.
-Some are adjacent to boardwalks, some involve stepping from the hotel patio directly onto the sand, some are small hotels and some are massive resorts, but they all have one thing in common: stunning views of that sweet San Diego surf.
+Some are adjacent to boardwalks; some involve stepping from the hotel patio directly onto the sand; some are small hotels; and some are massive resorts; but they all have one thing in common: stunning views of that sweet San Diego surf.
 If you want to maximize your time sunbathing and wave watching in San Diego, rest your head at a beach hotel.
-Here are the best oceanfront hotel options in San Diego broken down into more specific categories depending on exactly what type of accommodation you’re looking for.
+Here are the best oceanfront hotel options in San Diego split into more specific categories depending on exactly what type of accommodation you want for your dream trip.

 La Valencia Hotel

-La Valencia Hotel has been a staple in La Jolla since 1926, and it’s an attention-grabbing one at that thanks to its pink exterior, which has resulted in the nickname The Pink Lady thanks to its color and historic elegance.
-Inside all that pink, you’ll find luxuriously appointed rooms, many of which have views of the La Jolla Cove and overlook La Valencia’s relaxing terracotta-tiled patio that has a sparkling oceanview pool.
+La Valencia Hotel has been a staple in La Jolla since 1926, and it’s an attention-grabbing one at that thanks to its pink exterior and historic elegance, which has resulted in the nickname The Pink Lady.
+Inside all that pink, you’ll find luxuriously appointed rooms, many of which have views of the La Jolla Cove and overlook La Valencia’s relaxing terracotta-tiled patio that has a sparkling ocean view pool.

 Crystal Pier Hotel and Cottages

 Stay on the other side of the beach at Crystal Pier Hotel and Cottages.
 How does that work?
-Because this hotel is built right on top of the Pacific Beach Pier and you’ll literally be sleeping over the ocean.
-Each room is actually a tiny little cottage and you’ll have views of the beach and the wide open ocean from the windows.
-It’s a pretty cool experience.
-Just keep in mind the pier is open to walkers from 8 a.m. until sunset and you’ll be in Pacific Beach (PB) so it may be loud at times – luckily the sound of the crashing waves will help to muffle a raucous passerby.
+Because this hotel is built right on top of the Pacific Beach Pier, and you’ll literally be sleeping over the ocean.
+Each room is actually a tiny cottage, and you’ll have views of the beach and the wide open ocean from the windows.
+It’s a cool experience; just keep in mind that the pier is open to walkers from 8 a.m. until sunset, so it may be loud at times – luckily the sound of the crashing waves will help to muffle a raucous passerby.

-If you like your hotels to feel fun and trendy with a hip element or two thrown in, Tower23 is calling your name.
-Located in Pacific Beach, which is slowly moving beyond just dive bars and beach clubs, Tower23 is still the original place to head when you’re looking for an upscale break from the bars of party-hearty Garnet Street in PB.
+If you like your hotels to feel fun and trendy with a hip element or two thrown in, Tower23 Hotel is calling your name.
+Located in Pacific Beach, which is moving beyond just dive bars and beach clubs, Tower23 is still the original place to head when you’re looking for an upscale break from the bars of party-hearty Garnet Street in Pacific Beach.
 Platinum coloring with mood lighting greets you in the lounge.
 The rooms are light-filled and have balconies or patios.
-There is also a rooftop sundeck with lounge chairs for guests to enjoy.
+Guests can also enjoy a rooftop sundeck with lounge chairs.

 Address1500 Orange Ave, Coronado, CA 92118, USA

 This historical hotel is one of San Diego’s most prominent landmarks thanks to its whitewashed façade and red-orange roof.
-Oh, and it has some of the best real estate around, facing the long, wide, pristine beach.
-Hotel Del Coronado, or just the Hotel Del as it known to locals, has 5-star onsite dining, a myriad of bars with different views, a spa and upscale shopping and a fabulous pool area.
-It has an interesting history, complete with haunted rooms, which you can learn more about during your stay (book early if you actually want to stay in one of the haunted rooms, they typically book up fast).
-There are immaculately groomed grounds with ocean views – some of which is even covered by a fantastic ice skating rink in December, though it’s a memorable stay no matter what time of year you go.
+It also has some of the best real estate around, facing the long, wide, pristine beach.
+Hotel del Coronado has 5-star onsite dining, a myriad of bars with different views, a spa, upscale shopping, and a fabulous pool area.
+Guests can learn about the hotel's interesting history, complete with haunted rooms, during the stay, but book early if you actually want to stay in one of the haunted rooms.
+There are immaculately-groomed grounds with ocean views – some of which are even covered by a fantastic ice skating rink in December, though it’s a memorable stay no matter what time of year you go.